thebergamo/www/articles/generate-social-images-as-a-service.md

 So the end goal of it would be simply generating an image based on a template and an input.

-No deployment needed, storage or next steps(although I've in mind how the architecture in the end would looks like... ⚠️ SPOILER ALERT ⚠️ I will share a bit of mine initial idea of the end to end plan of it).
+No deployment needed, storage or next steps(although I've in mind how the architecture in the end would looks like… ⚠️ SPOILER ALERT ⚠️ I will share a bit of mine initial idea of the end to end plan of it).

 # Planning phase

-I had very little experience manipulating images, mostly from the time I made my CMS in PHP(which is a shame I lost, so use Git on your project from start!) and it was doing some simple manipulations with **[ImageMagic](https://imagemagick.org/index.php)** lib just to reside and store it in the server.
+I had a damn little experience manipulating images, mostly from the time I made my CMS in PHP(which is a shame I lost, so use Git on your project from start) and it was doing some simple manipulations with **[ImageMagic](https://imagemagick.org/index.php)** lib just to reside and store it in the server.

 Besides that again another simple use case to generate images dynamically from my Amazon S3 bucket and provide some resizing manipulation in the query string inside AWS CloudFront (this time, using [sharp](https://sharp.pixelplumbing.com/) instead of **[ImageMagic](https://imagemagick.org/index.php)).**